mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

    echo "✅ Started custom entity recognizer training (this may take 30-60 minutes)"
    ```

    The custom entity recognizer is now training on your domain-specific data.
-Once trained, it will provide highly accurate detection of your custom entity types, enabling automated processing of business-specific information from documents and text data.
+Once trained, it will provide highly accurate detection of your custom entity types, enabling automated processing of business-specific information from documents and text data with precision tailored to your organization's needs.

 8. **Start Topic Modeling Job**:

    Topic modeling automatically discovers abstract topics within a collection of documents using unsupervised machine learning.
 This capability is essential for content organization, trend analysis, and understanding large document collections without manual review.
-Amazon Comprehend's topic modeling can identify themes across thousands of documents, making it valuable for analyzing customer feedback, research papers, or news articles.
+Amazon Comprehend's topic modeling can identify themes across thousands of documents, making it valuable for analyzing customer feedback, research papers, or news articles to uncover hidden patterns and insights.

    ```bash
    # Create additional sample documents for topic modeling